 I was a tween girl when the Salt-N-Pepa song, “Let’s Talk About Sex,” was a mega hit.
 However, 20 years later women are still encouraged to be secretive and silent about our sexual experiences and our sexuality.
 Filmmaker Melissa Tapper Goldman created “Subjectified,” featuring real talk from nine young women about sex.
 She interviews a diverse group of women to elevate the voices and stories of real women to counteract shameful negative imagery that is so rampant in much of our media.
 The film spawned an amazing Tumblr project, Do Tell, encouraging women to submit their own stories.
 Check out the coverage from Feministing, The Grio, and Parlour Magazine.
 When we speak up, we can eliminate stigma!

 This summer, Swirl PR worked with the Foundation for Child Development with the release of the first study ever to connect race and immigration status to child well-being in the United States.
-While the report highlighted troubling news for Black and Latino children, particularly U.S. born and immigrant children respectively, the overall picture demonstrated a strong need for education reform to benefit all of our children.
+While the report highlighted troubling news for Black and Latino children who were in the bottom of nearly all health and education indicators, particularly U.S. born and immigrant children respectively, the overall picture demonstrated a strong need for education reform to benefit all of our children.
 Think Progress provided some thoughtful coverage of the report and what it specifically means for Latino immigrant children’s health and education.

 This Mother’s Day Swirl PR teamed up with MPact PR to help the Strong Families Coalition spread the word to media about their “Mama’s Day, Our Way” campaign.
 Nowadays families are more diverse than a mom, dad and two children.
 However the Mother’s Day cards don’t reflect the variety of families and motherhood such as single moms, immigrant moms, queer moms, and incarcerated moms,.
 Thus Strong Families enlisted incredible artists from around the country to create free e-cards that represent families that are left out of the greeting card aisles.
 We received some incredible coverage via Salon, Buzzfeed, Jezebel and PolicyMic.